koopjs/koop/packages/koop-core/README.md

 # koop
 ### a node.js implimentation of ArcGIS Server

-### Note: This server is in active development and does not currently (and probably) never will attempt to implment 100% of the GeoService Rest Spec
+### Note: This server is in active development and does not currently (and probably) never will attempt to impliment 100% of the GeoService Rest Spec

 ## Goal